Table of Contents

-Vitamin C is good for its antioxidant properties, just like vitamin E, and they are great for liver health.
+Vitamin C is good for its antioxidant properties, just like vitamin E, which is great for liver health.
 They can lead to less inflammation in the liver, among other things.

-Vitamin K can help with blood clotting and also assist your dog’s body in coping with the byproducts of changed liver metabolism.
+Vitamin K can help with blood clotting and assist your dog’s body in coping with the byproducts of changed liver metabolism.